Ordina-JTech/Ordina-JTech.github.io/_posts/2018-06-20-migrate-from-java-6-to-java-8.md

     * stop telling the compiler what to do
 * From Sequential to Parallel
     * execute code in parallel without extra effort
-    * divide problems into subproblems, solving subproblems simultaniously and combining the results
+    * divide problems into subproblems, solving subproblems simultaneously and combining the results
     * aggregate operations iso Fork/Join

 ## Major new Features / Changes